rgbkrk/is-this-your-pipe/talk-outline.md

 4. Profit

 The great thing about the Jenkins box is that you can poke around as part of the build to see what else is available on the box/give a shell and escalate privileges thereafter.

+If you're able to discern if this box is also used to deploy to production, then by all means deploy something to production. ;)